NOTE: click here for the companion R-script for this lecture.

 Goodness-of-fit

-For example, let’s run a goodness-of-fit test.
 A goodness-of-fit test asks the question: can this model plausibly generate the observed data?
+If a data-generating model can generate data that ‘looks like’ our observations, the data-generating model passes the ‘plausibility test’.

 For example, consider a set of “real” data: